anasty17/mirror-leech-telegram-bot/README.md

 - `RSS_DELAY`: Time in seconds for rss refresh interval.
 Recommended `900` second at least.
 Default is `900` in sec. `Str`
 - `RSS_COMMAND`: Choose command for the desired action. `Str`
 - `RSS_CHAT_ID`: Chat ID where rss links will be sent.
 If using channel then add channel id. `Str`
-- `USER_SESSION_STRING`: To send rss links from your telegram account.
+- `RSS_USER_SESSION_STRING`: To send rss links from your telegram account.
 Instead of adding bot to channel then linking the channel to group to get rss link since bot will not read command from itself or other bot.
-To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`
+To generate session string use this command `python3 generate_string_session.py` after mounting repo folder for sure. `Str`. **NOTE**: Don't use same session string as `USER_SESSION_STRING`.
   - **RSS NOTE**: `DATABASE_URL` and `RSS_CHAT_ID` is required, otherwise all rss commands will not work.
 You must use bot in group.
-You can add the bot to a channel and link this channel to group so messages sent by bot to channel will be forwarded to group without using `USER_STRING_SESSION`.
+You can add the bot to a channel and link this channel to group so messages sent by bot to channel will be forwarded to group without using `RSS_USER_STRING_SESSION`.

 ### Private Files
 - `ACCOUNTS_ZIP_URL`: Only if you want to load your Service Account externally from an Index Link or by any direct download link NOT webpage link.
 Archive the accounts folder to ZIP file.
 Fill this with the direct download link of zip file. `Str`.
 If index need authentication so add direct download as shown below: